global-121/121-platform/services/121-service/README.md

 To seed the database with more data (e.g. programs) additional seed-scripts can be run manually.
 **NOTE:** These seed-scripts delete _all existing data_.
 They cannot be run on production; When run locally or on test-environment, you are prompted with '`Are you sure? (y/n)`'.

+- For basic testing (1 program):
+  `docker exec -it 121-service npm run seed:single-program`
-- For basic testing:
+- For basic testing (4 programs):
-  `docker exec -it 121-service npm run seed:mvp`
+  `docker exec -it 121-service npm run seed:multi-program`

 - Include more testing data:
   `docker exec -it 121-service npm run seed:dev`